Exawind/exawind-benchmarks/amr-wind/atmospheric_boundary_layer/neutral/README.md

 The input files for this case are located in the [input_files](input_files) directory.
 Several of the main input parameters for this case are summarized below:

-- Hub-height wind speed: 5.0 m/s
+- Geostrophic wind speed: 5.0 m/s
-- Hub-height wind direction: 250 degrees W
 - Surface roughness: 0.05 m
 - Surface temperature flux: 0.0 K-m/s
 - Reference temperature: 290 K